cgbur/brew-math/README.md

 ### Note

-This README was written by ChatGPT.
+This README was written by ChatGPT and the logo was created by Dalle.